GiridharRNair/ProfStatsUTD/README.md

 **Version 1.0.0:**
 - 🚀 Launched ProfStats: Your Ultimate Course Registration Companion!

+## Overview

+### Frontend

+The frontend is constructed using Vite + React, incorporating Chakra UI for a sleek interface.
+It incorporates debouncing to optimize backend requests and client-side validation for data accuracy.
+To update the Chrome Web Store version, a manual process is followed: zipping the `dist` folder, uploading it to the Chrome Developer Dashboard, and awaiting a 2-3 day review period before it becomes publicly available.

+### Backend

+The backend is developed in Golang with the Gin framework, dockerized, and deployed on Azure Web App.
+It utilizes a SQLite database, populated from CSV files in the `/raw_data` directory through Python scripts in `/db_setup`.
+The functionality includes retrieving professor ratings, grade distributions, and conducting searches for professors and their courses.

-## Local Installation
+## Getting Started

 > [!NOTE]
-> This project leverages concurrent execution for both the server and extension, utilizing the beta version of the Vite CRX plugin to seamlessly incorporate hot reloading.
-This eliminates the need for manual rebuilding during development.
+> This project uses concurrently to run the server and extension concurrently.
 Check out the `package.json` file for more details.

 Make sure you have the following software installed on your machine: